 Justin also had objections to the 63 rd Grammy nominations.
 Unlike the Weeknd, though, Justin scored nominations for the Best Pop Solo Performance (“Yummy”), Best Pop Duo/Group Performance (“Intentions,” with Quavo), Best Pop Vocal Album, and Best Country Duo/Group Performance (for “10,000 Hours,” his collab with Dan + Shay.)
 However, Justin objected to all his work being classified as “pop” in an Instagram post.
 I am flattered to be acknowledged and appreciated for my artistry.
 I am very meticulous and intentional about my music.
 With that being said, I set out to make an R&B album.
 ‘Changes’ was and is an R&B album.
 It is not being acknowledged as an R&B album, which is very strange to me.”

 “I grew up admiring R&B music,” he added, “and wished to make a project that would embody that sound.
 For this not to be put into that category feels weird, considering from the chords to the melodies to the vocal style, all the way down to the hip-hop drums that were chosen, it is undeniably, unmistakably an R&B album!”
 However, Justin clarified he was grateful for the recognition, despite his irked feelings at the perceived miscategorization.

-Kanye West is a multi-Grammy award winner, but he hasn’t attended a Grammy Awards since 2015.
+Kanye West is a multi-Grammy award winner but hasn’t attended a Grammy Award since 2015.
 That year, he famously rushed the stage after Beck’s Morning Phase won Album of the Year over Beyoncé’s self-titled album.
 Kanye performed “fourfiveseconds” that night alongside Paul McCartney and Rihanna while flipping off the audience, a way to let everyone know what he truly felt about the ceremony.